logzio/logzio-helm/charts/logzio-telemetry/README.md

 Before upgrading your logzio-telemetry Chart to v3.0.0 with `helm upgrade`, note that you may encounter different functionality in the installation of the sub charts as they will be installed by default regardless of the `metrics.enabled` flag.

-If you don't want the sub charts to installed add the relevant flag per sub chart.
+If you don't want the sub charts to installed add the relevant flag per sub chart and set it to `false`.
+- `kubeStateMetrics.enabled=false`
+- `pushGateway.enabled=false`
+- `nodeExporter.enabled=false`

 ## Change log
 * 3.0.0